dianakarenms/DogsListTD/README.md

 ### Design:
 The desing was based on the Android's Material Design colors, button sizes and gestures.<br>
 Use of the standard toolbar height.<br>
-A fab icon provides a quick access for the main functionality of the app.<br>
+A fab provides a quick access for the main functionality of the app: Adding a dog.<br>
 Back to home button and showing sections name at toolbar help with the navigaion of the app.<br>
 Validation of fields before saving to prevent storing empty data.<br>
 Collapsible toolbar at dog description to take advantage of the screen space.